 A few weeks ago, I questioned whether I was losing-it with my memory.
 I’d do a task on my website and the next day I’d take a look to do it again, only to surprise myself that it had been done.

-This wasn’t good news and for a few days I was quite shaken., I have a family history of Alzheimer’s and this might be a warning shot across the bow.
+This wasn’t good news and for a few days I was quite shaken., I have a family history of Alzheimer’s Disease and this might be a warning shot across the bow.
 But then I read a similar story from Copyblogger about eroding attention span and thought about this.

 Two days later, I ran an impromptu test (without planning for it) by asking myself to name just two of the titles I’d just read through my rss feed not two minutes before.